JainiJariwala/CourtCounter/README.md

 # CourtCounter
 This application is just the use of basic layout structure of android.
-This app just count the score or goal of basketball or handball of two teams with some specific numbers of addition.
+In this application focus of learning is on the use of xml layouts and actionlistener in android.